-"(c) Not later than January 1 of each year, the Secretary shall publish in the Federal Register proposed priorities for grants and contracts under this part and shall allow a period of 60 days for public comments and suggestions concerning such proposed priorities.
-After analyzing and considering such comments, the Secretary shall publish final priorities for such grants and contracts in the Federal Register.

-"(d) Payments under grants under subsection (a) may be made in advance or by way of reimbursement and at such intervals and on such conditions, as the Secretary finds necessary."
+- (c) Not later than January 1 of each year, the Secretary shall publish in the Federal Register proposed priorities for grants and contracts under this part and shall allow a period of 60 days for public comments and suggestions concerning such proposed priorities.
+After analyzing and considering such comments, the Secretary shall publish final priorities for such grants and contracts in the Federal Register. - (d) Payments under grants under subsection (a) may be made in advance or by way of reimbursement and at such intervals and on such conditions, as the Secretary finds necessary.
 The amount of any grant under subsection (a) shall be determined by the Secretary.

-"AUTHORIZATION OF APPROPRIATIONS
+AUTHORIZATION OF APPROPRIATIONS

-"SEC.
-163. (a) To carry out this part, there are authorized to be appropriated \$3,650,000 for fiscal year 1988, \$3,650,000 for fiscal year 1989, and \$3,650,000 for fiscal year 1990.
+Sec.
+163. [42 U.S.C.
+6083] (a) In General. -- To carry out this part, there are authorized to be appropriated \$3,650,000 for fiscal year 1991, and such sums as may be necessary for each of the fiscal years 1992 and 1993.